intro

 Keep in mind that only users with a SUPERUSER

-role can run this operation.
-This is because it is a solution that should be used sparingly and only when truly required.
+role can run these operations.
+That reason is that these queries should be used sparingly and only when truly required.

-Try to launch the query for closing connections and you will get a similar result:
+Try to launch the query for closing all PostgreSQL connections and you will get a similar result:

 As you can see, the two connections to the games